kjs452/Evolve5Sims/uni/README.md

 		trap7 shout

 	Each trap handler started out empty.
+	The initial seed program was seed_interrupt.kf which is the standard seed program with empty slots for the interrupt traps.

 		uni.txt.gz					simulation start day 0, march 19, 2023
 		uni321.txt.gz				snapshot on mar 21